togostanza/togostanza/doc/Getting-Started.md

 Click "Initialize new stanza repository: example-stanza-repo" link to see the job details.
 Wait until the job is successfully completed.

 Due to technical restrictions, this first deployment will fail even if the action have completed successfully.
-In order to resolve this problem, go "Settings" tab on the repository and choose "gh-pages branch" as "Source" (You won't see this choice if the GitHub Actions job has never been successfully completed).
+In order to resolve this problem, go "Settings" tab on the repository, select "Pages" sub menu on the left pane, and choose "gh-pages branch" as "Source" (You won't see this choice if the GitHub Actions job has never been successfully completed).
 See [First Deployment with GITHUB_TOKEN](https://github.com/marketplace/actions/github-pages-action#%EF%B8%8F-first-deployment-with-github_token) for details, since we use [https://github.com/marketplace/actions/github-pages-action](https://github.com/marketplace/actions/github-pages-action) for this feature.

 After choosing "gh-pages branch" as "Source", press "Rerun-jobs" button to publish correctly.

 You will see the [https://togostanza.github.io/example-stanza-repo](https://togostanza.github.io/example-stanza-repo).
 Note that this URL is corresponding to [https://github.com/togostanza/example-stanza-repo](https://github.com/togostanza/example-stanza-repo).

 NOTE: If you forked a stanza repository, the action will not run on the forked repository.
 You need to enable GitHub Actions in the Actions tab of the forked repository.
 See https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows for details.

 ## Embedding stanza